Riemannian Local Mechanism for SPD Neural Networks: Related Work

 \section{Related Work}

-In order to take advantage of deep learning techniques, some effort has been made to generalize the Euclidean deep learning into a Riemannian one.
-For example, Huang and Van Gool \cite{huang2017riemannian} design a procedure involving a slice of spectral layers and backpropagation on the Riemannian matrix to obtain deep geometric feature maps.
-In their approach, bilinear mapping is exploited to simulate densely connected layer.
-Chakraborty \etal \cite{chakraborty2020manifoldnet} propose a theoretical framework for developing deep neural networks for manifold-valued data, exploiting the weighted Fréchet Mean to enable a convolution operation on a manifold.
-When applied to the SPD manifold, it models each frame by an SPD matrix and calculates the weighted Fréchet Mean of adjacent frames, attempting to simulate the 1D convolution in the temporal domain.
-However, different from Euclidean convolution, none of these methods pay attention to the local information in the SPD matrices.
-In contrast, Zhang \etal \cite{zhang2020deep} proposed an SPD transformation network for action recognition, where they design an SPD convolutional layer with the guarantee that the positive definiteness is preserved.
-The convolutional layer they designed is similar to the Euclidean convolution, except that the convolutional kernel is required to be SPD.
-Note that square matrices covered by a sliding window might not be SPD.
+To take advantage of deep learning techniques, some effort has been made to generalize Euclidean deep learning into a Riemannian one. \cite{huang2017riemannian} designed a densely connected feedforward network on SPD matrices with a procedure involving a slice of spectral layers. \cite{chakraborty2020manifoldnet} proposed a theoretical framework to fulfil convolution network on Riemannian manifolds, where each 'pixel' of the input tensor is required to be a manifold-valued point.
+However, different from Euclidean convolution, none of these methods pay attention to the local information in a single SPD matrix.
+In contrast, \cite{zhang2020deep} proposed an SPD transformation network for action recognition.
+They designed an SPD convolutional layer, which is similar to the Euclidean convolution except that the convolutional kernels are required to be SPD.
+Note that the square matrices covered by a sliding window might not be SPD.
 Therefore, local geometry might be distorted or omitted, undermining the efficacy of their proposed network.
-In contrast, in our approach, the proposed mechanisms preserve the local information conveyed by submanifolds, by virtue of a novel multi-scale representation, which captures different levels of statistical information.
-The comprehensive statistical information, extracted in this way, facilitates visual classification.
+In contrast, in our approach, the proposed mechanisms can faithfully preserve local information.
+A multi-scale representation is further adopted, which captures different levels of statistical information.
+We expect that Riemannian networks can benefit from this comprehensive statistical information.